swax/NAISYS/docs/005-multi-machine-redux.md

 ### Complexity

 - **Multi-master database sync** - Hubs and runners each have their own database.
 Databases are synced through the hub, essentially multi-master replication.
 The generic sync logic (timestamp tracking, catch-up, forward queues, stale joiner handling) is the most complex code in the system.
+Too clever by half, look at the syncUtils.ts file for an example of how complex the system was - not maintainable.
 - **Schema version coupling** - Database versions must match across all instances.
 Updating the cluster means updating all runners and hubs simultaneously and ensuring DB versions match before sync resumes.
 - **Indirect data flow** - Online status is done by updating the local database and then syncing that around the network.
 Mail messages aren't sent like a message bus but also go through the sync mechanism.
 Everything is sync.